ansys/pyaedt/doc/source/Getting_started/Troubleshooting.rst

 Error installing PyAEDT using pip
 ---------------------------------
-1. Check if internet connection is working.
+1. Check if your internet connection is working.
-2. Check if firewall allows connections to pypi.com.
+2. Check if your firewall allows connections to pypi.com.

-In case downloads from pypi are not allowed in your organization try using a wheelhouse.
+If your organization does not allow downloads from pypi.com, try using a wheelhouse.
-A wheelhouse is a zip containing all needed packages that can be installed offline.
+A wheelhouse is a compressed file containing all needed packages that can be installed offline.
-PyAEDT wheelhouse can be found at `Releases <https://github.com/ansys/pyaedt/releases>`_.
-After downloading the wheelhouse zip specific for your distribution and Python release, unzip it in a folder and, then, run the Python command:
+The PyAEDT wheelhouse can be found on the `Releases <https://github.com/ansys/pyaedt/releases>`_ page.
+After downloading the wheelhouse specific for your distribution and Python release, unzip it in a folder and then run this Python command:

 .. code:: python

     pip install --no-cache-dir --no-index --find-links=/path/to/pyaedt/wheelhouse pyaedt

+Another option for installnig a wheelhouse is to download the :download:`Python file for installing PyAEDT <../Resources/PyAEDTInstallerFromDesktop.py>`.
-In addition user can install a wheelhouse using the following file :download:`PyAEDT Installer Python file <../Resources/PyAEDTInstallerFromDesktop.py>` this can be run directly from AEDT Script menu and the wheelhouse zip file can be passed as an argument.
+You can then run this file directly from AEDT **Script** menu, passing the wheelhouse file as an argument.